ultravideo/uvgRTP/examples/README.md

 4. Place the test sequence in uvgRTP/build/examples/Release
 5. Start the `v3c_receiver` program with `./v3c_receiver uvgRTP_example_sequence_longdress.vpcc`.
 If you have changed the filename, modify the command accordingly.
 6. Start the `v3c_sender` program with `./v3c_sender uvgRTP_example_sequence_longdress.vpcc`.
 The program will parse the test sequence for transmission and send it to the receiver.
-7. The with `v3c_receiver` will print information on the reception and reconstruction of the V3C bitstream.
+7. The `v3c_receiver` will print information on the reception and reconstruction of the V3C bitstream.
+It will also check the received sequence for any differences to the original one.

 ## RTCP example